VisualDudek/devcontainers/README.md

 > Visual Studio Code will automatically detect the DevContainer configuration and ask if you want to reopen the project in a development container.
 Confirm to start the container.

+## Templates
+Here are the available DevContainers templates in this repository:

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the templates as needed.

 Happy coding!